DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 ![Import History details](../../images/import_history_details1.png)

 # API
 This section focuses on Import and Reimport via the API.
-Please see the [full documentation defails of all API Endpoints](../api-v2-docs/) for more details.
+Please see the [full documentation details of all API Endpoints](../api-v2-docs/) for more details.
 Reimport is actually the easiest way to get started as it will create any entities on the fly if needed and it will automatically detect if it is a first time upload or a re-upload.

 ## Import